AnupmaMishra12/AnupamaMishra_12/README.md

 - 🧠 Interning at CodeAlpha (Frontend)
 - 🏆 Team Leader at Uptoskills | Contributor at ElevateLabs
 - 🚀 Running a 30-day JavaScript challenge
-- 🎯 Preparing for GSSoC 2025 and government exams
+- 🎯 Preparing for GSSoC 2025
 - 🤝 Passionate about teamwork, leadership, and social responsibility (NSS)

 ---